Coulomb Gas and Sine-Gordon Model in Arbitrary Dimension: Functional RG study of the SG model

+In the multiplicative approach where the definition of the regulator $R_k$ includes $z_k$ beyond LPA, the linearized RG flow equations obtained for the dimensionless couplings are almost identical to those obtained by the additive case.
+The prefactors of the r.h.s of the flow equations and the power of the Fourier amplitude $\tilde u$ are identical in the multiplicative and additive cases.
+The difference is due to the power of the dimensionless wavefunction renormalization $\tilde z_k$.
+In the multiplicative case, the r.h.s of the flow equations of the Fourier amplitude contain $\tilde z^{-1}_k$ and the flow equations of the wavefunction renormalization have $\tilde z^{-2}_k$ independently of choice of the dimension $d$ and the parameter $b$.
+Since the flow equations of the multiplicative and additive approaches should give the same phase structure, in this work we focus on the more complex additive case.

 In general, RG equations \eq{exact_u} and \eq{exact_z} (exact for a single Fourier mode) have to be solved numerically.
 Important feature of the exact RG flow the emergence of a new low-energy/infrared (IR) fixed point related to the degeneracy of the blocked action.
 Namely, Eqs. \eq{exact_u}, \eq{exact_z} become singular at the momentum scale where $\bar{k} - k^{2-d} u_k = 0$ with $\bar{k} = \min_{p^2} P = b k^2 [{\tilde z}_k/(b-1)]^{1-1/b}$.
 Therefore, it is convenient to redefine the dimensionless coupling constant as $\bar{u}_k \equiv k^{2-d} u_k/\bar{k} = k^2{\tilde u}/\bar{k}$ which tends to one in case of degeneracy.
-Exact RG equations \eq{exact_u}, \eq{exact_z} were solved for $b=2$ and flow diagrams are plotted in \fig{d1_flow} for $d=1$, and in \fig{d3_flow} for $d=3$ dimensions.
+Exact RG equations \eq{exact_u}, \eq{exact_z} were solved for $b=2$ and flow diagrams are plotted in \fig{d1_flow} for $d=1$, in \fig{d2_flow} for $d=2$, and in \fig{d3_flow} for $d=3$ dimensions.

-The phase structure is independent of $b$ but we use $b=2$ here since it was found to be an optimal renormalization scheme for SG type models \cite{optimal_sg}.
-The IR fixed point corresponds to the degeneracy was found in any dimensions.
-However, the $d=1$ case possibly needs further improvement since its phase structure shows similarities to the QM anharmonic oscillator where spontaneous symmetry breaking is not allowed \cite{d1_anharmonic}.
-There the higher order terms in the gradient expansion handle the problem.
+The IR fixed point ($\bar{u}_\star = 1$, $1/\tilde z_\star = 0$) which corresponds to degeneracy was found in any dimensions.
+The $d=1$ case needs further improvement because in quantum mechanics spontaneous symmetry breaking is not allowed.
+The appearance of the broken phase, was found for the anharmonic oscillator, see e.g. \cite{d1_anharmonic} where the higher order terms in the gradient expansion handle the problem.